Daohub-io/cap9/docs/Whitepaper.md

 ## Overview

-In the early days of computers, they were simply machines that executed a sequence of instructions and manipulated input and output devices, blindly following the instructions laid out by the programmer.
+In their early days, computers were simply machines that executed a sequence of instructions and manipulated input and output devices, blindly following the instructions laid out by the programmer.
 It was up to the programmer to ensure that the program they wrote was correct.
 Once the computer